Aayush-Goel-04/Mechanical_Web_Project/README.md

 # WebProject

-This is a simple web project that was created for learning purposes.
-The website displays information about a web portal for department databse management.
+This is a simple web project that was created as a learning project and is currently being used to as a web portal for Mechanical Department databse management..
 It has been developed using HTML, CSS, JavaScript and uses FLASK a python framework.For database SQLAlchemy has been used.

 ## Getting Started